jillix/bind-tab/README.md

  - Fixed wrong miid name emit (`miid` instead of `first`)
  - Updated the module to Bind v0.1.4 and Events v0.1.3.
  - Implemented transitions between tabs.
+ - Updated Bind and Events to the latest releases.

 ### v0.1.5
  - Implemented `data-title` option.
 The window title will be set if `data-title` attribute is provided (Issue #2)